varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 constraints.

-The VCL syntax version at the start of VCL file specified with ''-f'' sets the hard limit that cannot be exceed anywhere, and it selects the appropriate version of the builtin VCL.
+The VCL syntax version at the start of VCL file specified with ''-f'' sets the hard limit that cannot be exceeded anywhere, and it selects the appropriate version of the builtin VCL.

 That means that you can never include "vcl 9.1;" from "vcl 8.7;", but